Meme1079/PsychWiki/PsychWiki_Source/Custom Sprites & Texts Functions.md

 - `y` - The y value of the sprite object.

 ### addLuaSprite(tag:String, front:Bool)
-Add's a sprite object to the game.
+Adds a sprite object to the game.

 - `tag` - The sprite tag or object variable name.
-- `front` - Whether or not the sprite object get's added on top of the character's.
+- `front` - Whether or not the sprite object gets <ins>added on top of the characters</ins>.

 ### removeLuaSprite(tag:String, destroy:Bool)
-Remove's a sprite object from the game.
+Removes a sprite object from the game.

 - `tag` - The sprite tag or object variable name.
-- `destroy` - Whether or not the sprite object should be fully removed, disallowing further use.
+- `destroy` - Whether or not the sprite object should be fully removed, <ins>disallowing further use</ins>.

 ***